-A vaginal ring is a soft ring containing estrogen and progestogen, which is intended to deliver a low steady concentration of these hormones into the blood stream.
+A vaginal ring is a soft ring containing estrogen and progestogen, which is intended to deliver a low steady concentration of these hormones into the bloodstream.
 It is therefore a means of hormonal contraception.
-It acts by rendering the cervical mucus unfavorable to sperm passage, preventing ovulation, and hindering the normal endometrial thickening which prepares the uterus for implantation of a fertilized oocyte.
+The vaginal ring acts by rendering the cervical mucus unfavorable to sperm passage, preventing ovulation, and hindering the normal endometrial thickening which prepares the uterus for implantation of a fertilized oocyte.

 Insertion of the diaphragm

 The vaginal diaphragm is meant to be inserted into the vagina up to three hours before any act of vaginal intercourse.
 Spermicide should be put inside the concave side and also smeared liberally over the convex surface.
-It should be left in place for at least six hours afterwards (but never more than 30 hours in all, to prevent the risk of infection).
+It should be left in place for at least six hours afterward, but never more than 30 hours in all, to prevent the risk of infection.

-It is then removed and washed carefully, dried in air, and stored in a clean dry container till the next use.
-The woman should be instructed to use only mild unfragranced soap to wash it.
+The woman should be instructed to use only mild and fragrance-free soap to wash their diaphragm.
 No other oil-based products or perfumes, or talcum powder, is to be used.
-It should not be boiled.
-It is wise to check for obvious damage before using it.
+Furthermore, the diaphragm should never be boiled.
+It is also wise to check for obvious damage to the diaphragm before using it.

-There are different sizes of diaphragm, and so it is important to attend a contraceptive clinic for the first fitting.
-A doctor or nurse will help the woman find the right size of diaphragm and learn how to insert it without assistance.
+There are different sizes of the diaphragm; therefore, it is important to attend a contraceptive clinic for the first fitting.
+A doctor or nurse will help the woman find the right size of the diaphragm and learn how to insert it without assistance.

 Various postures may be adopted for inserting the diaphragm, depending on which is comfortable and expands the vaginal opening sufficiently.
 Squatting, lying down, or putting one foot up on a chair in the erect position, are all suitable.

-Some clinics offer a temporary diaphragm for practicing insertion, and for testing if the woman feels comfortable with its use.
-This does not provide contraception, so backup methods should be used during this time.
-The woman is instructed to insert and wear the practice device before attending the follow-up appointment, so that the healthcare provider can ensure it fits properly and the woman has familiarized herself with the technique.
+Some clinics offer a temporary diaphragm for practicing insertion and for testing if the woman feels comfortable with its use.
+This does not provide contraception; therefore, backup methods should be used during this time.
+The woman is instructed to insert and wear the practice device before attending the follow-up appointment so that the healthcare provider can ensure it fits properly and the woman has familiarized herself with the technique.

 The currently produced diaphragm is self-fitted and is suitable for all sizes of women.
-It can achieve a success rate of 86 percent if used properly.
+It can achieve a success rate of 86% if used properly.

 Insertion of a vaginal cap

 The vaginal cap is a small silicone device with a folded rim, which is fitted over the cervix, similar to a diaphragm, to prevent sperm entry into the uterine cavity.
-It is smaller than the diaphragm, and comes in three sizes.
-Insertion technique is identical to that used for the diaphragm.
+It is smaller than the diaphragm and comes in three sizes.
+The insertion technique is identical to that used for the diaphragm.

-It should be used only with spermicide.
-Vaginal caps are more effective in nulliparas, but some women find it fits the vagina better than the diaphragm does.
-It can be worn for up to 72 hours in all.
+A vaginal cap should be used only with spermicide.
+Vaginal caps are more effective in nulliparas; however, some women find that fits the vagina better than the diaphragm does.
+A vaginal cap can be worn for up to 72 hours during each use.

 Insertion of a vaginal ring